pawelc/docs/toread2.md

 Recurrent neural network based language model
-A unified approach on fast training of feedforward and recurrent networks using EM algorithm An overview of gradient descent optimization algorithms
+A unified approach on fast training of feedforward and recurrent networks using EM algorithm An overview of gradient descent optimization algorithms Some methods of speeding up the convergence of iteration methods Safe and Efficient Off-Policy Reinforcement Learning Playing Atari with Deep Reinforcement Learning Reinforcement learning, efficient coding, and the statistics of natural tasks Efficient backprop
+Micro-differential evolution: Diversity enhancement and a comparative study
+Alopex: A correlation-based learning algorithm for feedforward and recurrent neural networks Recurrent Convolutional Neural Network for Object Recognition A simple way to initialize recurrent networks of rectified linear units Improved transition-based parsing by modeling characters instead of words with lstms Applying convolutional neural networks concepts to hybrid nn-hmm model for speech recognition Learning natural language inference with lstm Generative Image Modeling Using Spatial LSTMs